JulianR0/monstermod-redo/README.md

 ## Using MonsterMod on Counter-Strike

-Counter-Strike is the worst offender when it comes to precached content, it precaches non trivial sounds of all weapons.
-That means sounds such as "clip-ins", "clip-outs" are added to the list.
-Since those sounds are handled client-side by the models themselves, theres is no need to be kept precached on the server.
+Counter-Strike precaches non trivial sounds of all weapons.
+This means that sounds such as "clip-ins", "clip-outs" are added to the list, taking quite a bit of space in the precache count.
+Let it be a reminder that our good old Half-Life can only store a maximum of 512 precached resources.
+Since these sounds are handled client-side by the models themselves, theres is no need to be kept precached on the server.
 Only the weapons fire sounds are needed.

 MonsterMod does not have an integrated "Unprecacher" to remove those sounds, but you can remove them manually with AMX Mod X, using Fakemeta.
 Register forward **FM_PrecacheSound** and return **FMRES_SUPERCEDE** on the following sounds: